A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Theoretical Findings: Mathematical Formulations of Compositionality

-\textbf{Classical Neural Network.} \cite{ram2023how} provides a mathematical definition of compositionality for learning models and connects their expressively to computational complexity.
-They frame the existing well-known models, such as variations of RNN and CovNets, with the provided formal definition to explain properties related to their compositional generalization. \cite{hewitt-etal-2020-rnns} further investigates the RNN's ability to generate natural language with a certain nesting depth.
+\citet{ram2023how} provides a mathematical definition of compositionality for learning models and connects their expressively to computational complexity.
+They frame the existing well-known models, such as variations of RNN and CovNets, with the provided formal definition to explain properties related to their compositional generalization. \citet{hewitt-etal-2020-rnns} further investigates the RNN's ability to generate natural language with a certain nesting depth.
 They claim that RNNs with optimal memory and $O(m \log k)$ hidden units can generate a natural language of well-nested brackets of $k$ types and $m$ bounded nesting depth.
-With the rise of LLMs, compositional generalization has become more critical recently.
-LLMs perform empirically well on many tasks due to their large-scale parameters and training data.
+With the rise of LLMs, compositional generalization has recently become more critical.
+Due to their large-scale parameters and training data, LLMs perform empirically well on many tasks.
 However, the empirical performance measures are now less reliable, as the high performance on test data can not be interpreted as compositional generalization anymore.
 This issue is due to the nature of internet-scale training of LLMs and data contamination.
 Consequently, there is more urgency for theoretical studies to understand their limitations and measure their reliability in unobserved situations.
-However, \cite{ahn2023learning} argued that studying the smaller models at the single neuron level potentially leads to a better understanding of the large/deep models' learning behavior.
-They establish a connection between the \textit{Edge of Stability } identified by the learning rate of the gradient descent approach for non-convex optimization and the emergent abilities in learning.
-This result remains limited to the scope of a single neuron and has not been extended to large models yet.
+However, \citet{ahn2023learning} argued that studying the smaller models at the single neuron level potentially leads to a better understanding of the large/deep models' learning behavior, {which is related to explaining the Systematicity of the model. } They also establish a connection between the \textit{Edge of Stability } identified by the learning rate of the gradient descent approach for non-convex optimization and the emergent abilities in learning.
+This result remains limited to the scope of a single neuron and has not yet been extended to large models.